mrcrunchybeans/youth-secure-checkin/LABEL_PRINTING_FEATURE.md

 When enabled, this feature:
 1. Generates a unique 5-digit code for each check-in
-2. Prints a label with the child's name, event details, and checkout code
+2. Automatically prints a label with the child's name, event details, and checkout code
 3. Requires the parent to enter the code to check out their child
 4. Provides admin override capability for special circumstances
+5. **Prints on the client machine** (where the browser is running), not the server

+## Architecture

+The label printing uses **client-side JavaScript** with DYMO's Label Framework:
+- Server generates checkout codes and sends label data to browser
+- Browser JavaScript automatically prints to locally connected DYMO printer
+- Works through Cloudflare tunnels and remote connections
+- No server-side printer configuration needed

 ## Setup